Contact

 Examples of prototyping are the click dummy and the paper prototype.

 The click dummy is an example of prototyping in software development.
 It is a rough version of a digital application that has rudimentary functions so that users can interact with this version, at least to a limited extent.
 The click dummy is categorized as a low-fidelity prototype.
-This is a variant of a prototype that has not yet been fully designed and is only used to test the functional suitability of a product.
+This is a variant of a prototype that has not yet been fully designed and only serves to test the functional suitability of a product.

 In the development of physical products, extremely trivial prototypes are occasionally used.
 One example is the paper prototype.
 This prototype is made of paper and illustrates an idea very roughly.
 The paper prototype is an example of how cost-saving and simple prototyping can be used to visualize an idea.